Armenians violated ceasefire 110 times in a day

 Report was told in the press service of Azerbaijani Defense Ministry.

-The positions of Azerbaijani Armed Forces underwent fire from positions located near Gulustan village of Goranboy region, Chilaburt, Chayli, Yarimja villages of Tartar region, Merzili, Novruzlu, Javahirli, Sarijali, Kengerli, Garagashli, Shikhlar, Bash Garvand, Nemirli villages of Aghdam region, Kuropatkino of Khojavand region, Garakhanbeyli, Horadiz, Gorgan, Ashaghi Seyidahmadli, Ashaghi Abdurrahmanli villages of Fuzuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Goranboy, Khojavand, Fuzuli and Jabrail regions.
+The positions of Azerbaijani Armed Forces underwent fire from positions located near Talish, Gulustan villages of Goranboy region, Goyarkh, Chilaburt villages of Tartar region, Shikhlar, Novruzlu, Javahirli, Kengerli, Sarijali, Shuraabad, Yusifjanli, Merzili, Garagashli villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Garakhanbeyli, Gorgan, Ashaghi Seyidahmadli villages of Fizuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Khojavand, Fizuli and Jabrail regions.

 News DepartmentNews Author